If you want to run an effective sales team, you need to own your data and have a rigorously tested sales reporting strategy.

 Share your sales performance reports with your team

-All of the sales templates above are prime for sharing.
-There is no “right” way to share your data, but here are some quick ideas that go beyond face-to-face meetings:
+All of the sales templates above are ready to share.
+There’s no “right” way to share your data, but here are some quick ideas that go beyond face-to-face meetings:

-Anything you can do to make your reporting more accessible and share-worthy is a plus.
-For instance, present data in easy-to-read visuals like graphs and pie charts.
+Anything you can do to make your reporting more accessible and shareable is a plus.
+For instance, present data in easy-to-read visuals, such as graphs and pie charts.

 Give your reps a pulse on what’s happening and how they can improve.
 Reports are a time-efficient way to provide those answers at a glance.